muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NURUL'IZZATI BINTI MOHAMMAD ZAKI/README.md

 **Hypothesis:**
 > The JSONPlaceholder API will maintain good performance under load, with average response times below 500 milliseconds, minimal latency spikes, and no request failures even at peak user load.

+This hypothesis assumes that the API backend is optimized enough to handle concurrent requests without noticeable slowdowns or timeouts.

 ---